 Unconventional natural gas Unconventional natural gas (e.g. shale gas, coalbed methane) can show an even wider variation in composition than (conventional) natural gas qualities and expands the range towards even lower Wobbe Index values (below 35 MJ/Nm3) due to higher content of inert species (N2, CO2) which can also vary temporarily depending on the exploration conditions.

-(Biomass) Liquid fuels Liquid products generated from syngas (of biomass gasification systems), e.g. fatty acid methyl esters (FAME), alcohols, dimethyl ether (DME), …) or directly formed in pyrolysis processes of various types of biomass (i.e. pyrolysis oils of different origin) pose a significant challenge to the operation of gas turbine systems.
+(Biomass / Power) Liquid fuels Liquid products generated from syngas (of biomass gasification systems or power to gas processes), e.g. fatty acid methyl esters (FAME), alcohols, dimethyl ether (DME), Fischer-Tropsch products, …) or directly formed in pyrolysis processes of various types of biomass (i.e. pyrolysis oils of different origin) pose a significant challenge to the operation of gas turbine systems.
 Not only physical properties (viscosity, lubricity) bear certain difficulties, but also chemical properties (S/N/Cl content; acidity/corrosivity; combustion chemistry/ flame speed) vary significantly and are not yet fully characterized (operational limits such as lean blow out and flashback; NOx/CO/SOx emissions).

 Non-carbon fuel (e.g. Ammonia) Ammonia has different combustion characteristics compared with conventional hydrocarbon and hydrogen fuels.
 Ammonia is attractive for energy storage because it is carbon free and can be liquefied and stored at moderate temperatures and pressures.
 To convert the ammonia back into electrical power gas turbines can be used.
 There are basically two ways to use ammonia as gas turbine fuel: direct usage as fuel or to preprocess ammonia by reconverting it to nitrogen/ hydrogen mixtures e.g. via thermal cracking.
-The main drawbacks of using ammonia for combustion is the production of NOx due to the ‘fuel-bound’ nitrogen contained within NH3: this is issue is very severe if pure ammonia is burnt but is still present for the NH3 crack gases because of the residual ammonia left over from the crack process.
+The main drawbacks of using ammonia for combustion is the production of NOx due to the ‘fuel-bound’ nitrogen contained within NH3: this issue is very severe if pure ammonia is burnt but is still present for the NH3 crack gases because of the residual ammonia left over from the crack process.
 Special low NOx combustion processes needs to be explored to minimize fuel bound nitrogen conversion.
 For direct usage as fuel, ammonia has demonstrated to have a very slow reaction hence flame speeds, thus one option is to dope the fuel with a more reactive molecule such as hydrogen, which conveniently can be obtained from cracking ammonia or with natural gas.
 Also ammonia or ammonia crack gases can be mixed with natural gas which reduces the NOx formation.

 Special fuels incl. fuel pretreatment There are economic reasons to use also “poor quality” fuels for power generation.
 Despite the fact that fuel pretreatment is necessary to avoid problems in gas turbines, they are sufficient and cheap to provide.